AKafakA/dodoor/README.md

 # Dodoor: Decentralized Scheduling with Cached Load and Heterogeneous Tasks

 Dodoor is a research prototype for decentralized task scheduling on heterogeneous clusters.
 It makes placement decisions using cached server load snapshots that are refreshed in batches, avoiding per-decision runtime probing.
-For heterogeneous tasks, Dodoor uses a load score that captures resource alignment (CPU, memory, disk) and anticipated wait time, following the approach described in the accompanying paper draft.
+For heterogeneous tasks, Dodoor uses a load score that captures resource alignment (CPU, memory, disk) and anticipated wait time, following the approach described in the accompanying paper at [link](https://arxiv.org/abs/2510.12889)

 ## Architecture